Find Affordable College Courses

 Full Statistics at Ohio State University - Main Campus Report

-Out of the 6 schools in Ohio that were part of this year’s ranking, Miami University - Oxford landed the # 2 spot on the list.
-Located in the fringe town of Oxford, Miami University - Oxford is a public college with a fairly large student population.
+You’ll be in good company if you decide to attend Miami University - Oxford.
+It ranked #2 on our 2023 Most Popular Statistics Master’s Degree Schools in Ohio list.
+Located in the fringe town of Oxford, Miami University - Oxford is a public school with a fairly large student population.

 Of the 15 students majoring in stats at Miami University - Oxford, 73% are male and 27% are female.

-A rank of #3 on this year’s list means Wright State University - Main Campus is a great place for statistics students working on their master’s degree.
-Wright State University - Main Campus is a fairly large public school located in the suburb of Dayton.
+You’ll be in good company if you decide to attend Wright State University - Main Campus.
+It ranked #3 on our 2023 Most Popular Statistics Master’s Degree Schools in Ohio list.
+Wright State University - Main Campus is a fairly large public school located in the large suburb of Dayton.

 About 38% of the students majoring in stats at the school are women while 63% are male.